svg/svgo-components/packages/svgo-jsx/README.md

 - svg: string with svg file content
 - svgProps: same object as above without any default
 - plugins: svgo plugins array without any default

+## License and Copyright

+This software is released under the terms of the MIT license.